oesteban/hcph-sops/docs/data-collection.md

 ![start-session-syncbox](./assets/ETimages/start-session-syncbox.png)
 ![run-session-syncbox](./assets/ETimages/run-session-syncbox.png)

-- [ ]	Move to the CIBM meeting room where the projector is placed and switch it on.
-If the projection is not well located, the projector needs to be adjusted my means of the paper that support it (see images, FENS papers).
+- [ ]	Switch the projector on [ADD MORE DETAILS HERE, just hit power on on its right side?].
+The projector is found in room BH07/075.
+If the projection is not well located, the projector needs to be adjusted.
+E.g., change the height of the paper pile that supports it (see images, FENS papers).

 ![projector](./assets/ETimages/projector.png)
 *The hole is the part through which we should check the quality of the projection*